Sakai Student Quickstart

-- The Menu Bar is a column along the left side of the screen with links for each available tool (e.g., Announcements, Discussion, Resources).
+- The Menu Bar is a column along the left side of the screen with links for each available tool (e.g., Announcements, Syllabus, Resources).
 The number of links will vary depending on which tools were chosen for a site by the site owner.
 Click the tool’s name to go to the corresponding tool.

 - Home on the Menu bar takes you to the homepage for the site you are in.
 Homepages can contain a list of recent announcements, recent discussion items, and selected resources.

 - Note: Using the browser’s Back button will not take you to the prior page, but instead will take you to the prior tool you were using.

 The Reset Button

 The small button that appears to the left of the name of the tool you’re currently using, usually represented by a double arrow, is called the Reset Button.
 Use the reset button to return to the starting point of any tool, as if you had entered the tool in a new session.

 The Context-Sensitive Help buttons take you to the built-in online documentation.

 My Workspace is an individual online worksite that functions as a private workspace for each user.
 When you log in, Sakai will automatically open your My Workspace, which will display the Message of the Day and information from the system administrator.